 Energy and Environment

 In New Hampshire, we know how important our natural resources and the environment are to our economy, and that’s why we’ve already made significant progress towards the 30% goal.
-Between 2008 and 2011, carbon emissions from the power sector in the Granite State decreased by 25%.
+Between 2008 and 2013, carbon emissions in the Granite State decreased by almost 50%.
 New Hampshire will continue to have flexibility on what methods we use to meet the new national goal by 2030.

-Our state acting alone is clearly not enough, and that is why I was also happy the Supreme Court upheld the rule that EPA can regulate cross state pollution.
-For far too long, New Hampshire has been known as the “tail-pipe state”, as air pollution for other areas of the country particularly the Midwest, has blown across our borders.
+Our state acting alone is clearly not enough, and that is why I was happy the Supreme Court upheld the rule that EPA can regulate cross-state pollution.
+For far too long, New Hampshire has been known as the “tail-pipe state,” as air pollution from other areas of the country, particularly the Midwest, has blown across our borders.
 The cost of removing an additional ton of carbon pollution in an upwind state is as little as $500, and yet in many cases some basic control technologies have not been installed.
 This inaction by other states is simply unacceptable.

 The time to protect our environment and act on climate change is now.
-But in order for this to happen, we can’t send more big coal and big oil friends like Frank Guinta to Washington in November.
+But to make this happen, we can’t send big coal and big oil friends to Washington in November.